AibekPAI789/Agriculture-in-Eastern-Europe-and-Central-Asia/README.md

 There are 6 countries that have weak negative correlation between employment rate and production.
 They are Romania, Slovakia, Czechia, Bulgaria, Hungary, Moldova.
 Changes in employment rates didn't affect significantly to production amounts.
 They have slight increase in production with decreasing employment rate in agriculture.
 But, Hungary has very weak correlation that can be identified as no correlation between employment rate and production.

 The interesting thing is that there are 2 countries with positive correlation - Poland and Turkmenistan.
 But Turkmenistan has clear positive correlation between employment rate and production in agriculture sector.
 It might mean that Turkmenistan's agriculture sector is still more dependent on human labor than technology.
-Poland's correlation very weak as Hungary's, and it doesn't show any notciable correlation.
+Poland's correlation is very weak as Hungary's, and seems it doesn't show any notciable correlation.

 ## Maps
 There are two maps: `region_map.png` and `the_most_prod_map.png`.
 1. First map `region_map.png` just shows territories of each country of the region to understand their land size.
 Land size is an important factor for agriculture.
-As it can be seen from map Russian Federatio has a huge territory that is a consiquent cause of the biggest agriculture production.
+As it can be seen from map Russian Federation has a huge territory that is a consiquent cause of the biggest agriculture production.
 2. Second map `the_most_prod_map.png` displays the most produced product of each country with its value in millions of tons.
 According to this map, Russia is the biggest producer of wheat in the region.
 Ukraine is the biggest producer of maize corn.
 The biggest producer in potatoes production is Belarus.
 And, Poland is the first in sugar beet production.
 Others have also one of these products as the most produced product but in less quantities than above mentioned countries.
-QGZ files of these maps that contains project files created by QGIS are also located to the repository: `region_map.qgz` and `the_most_prod_map.qgz`.
+QGZ files of these maps that contain project files created by QGIS are also located to the repository: `region_map.qgz` and `the_most_prod_map.qgz`.

 # LINKS TO DATA SOURCES
 Data on production from FAOSTAT: https://www.fao.org/faostat/en/#data/QCL